davidchesnut/sp-general-docs/docs/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint-2013.md

 ```

 If you create a new catalog item page layout by using Design Manager, and you choose a content type instead of a remote catalog, you can add Catalog-Item Reuse Snippets to the page by using the Snippet Gallery.
-The following code shows the markup for the Catalog-Item Reuse Snippets for the  **Title**,  **PublishingPageContentOWSHTML**,  **CreatedOWSDATE**, and  **owstaxIdPageCategory** managed properties.
+The following code shows the markup for the Catalog-Item Reuse Snippets for the **Title**, **PublishingPageContentOWSHTML**, **CreatedOWSDATE**, and **owstaxIdPageCategory**managed properties.

-> [!Note]
+> [!NOTE]
-> The GUIDs for  **ID** and **__WebPartId** are randomly generated by SharePoint when the snippets are added to the page layout.
+> The GUIDs for **ID**and**__WebPartId**are randomly generated by SharePoint when the snippets are added to the page layout.